Welcome to the parents’ discussion board.

 Our advice sheet relating to Child protection procedures

 gives more information about how a child protection plan works should children’s services decide to go down that route.

 As your husband has a disability, if it was suggested that he should leave the family home, then he should be able to have housing sorted out for him.
 Hopefully, it will not come to the point where this will happen.
 He would also be entitled to have support from the adult disability team to help him with his day to day needs.

 You may want to ask the social worker to explain what further action is likely to be taken following the police interview since you already have child in plan in place.
 The social worker should also be able to tell you what they would expect of you and your husband to do to satisfy them that the children will be safe at home.

-Should you wish to speak to an adviser, you can telephone our free and confidential advice line on 0808 801 0366.
-The advice line is open from 9.30 a.m. to 3.00 p.m.
-Monday to Friday (excluding Bank Holidays).
+Should you wish to speak to an adviser, please telephone our free, confidential advice line on 0808 801 0366.
+The advice line is open from 9.30am to 3pm Monday to Friday.

 I hope you find this helpful.